aws/amazon-neptune-for-graphql/README.md

 The code of the utiliy uses the JavaScript AWS sdk v3, if you'd like to review the code is only in [this file](/src/pipelineResources.js).

 ### I prefer a CDK file
-No problem, the option to trigger the creation of the CDK file starts with the command option `--output-aws-pipeline-cdk`, and its accessory options ([see the commands reference](/doc/cliReference.md)). <br>
+To option to trigger the creation of the CDK file starts with `--output-aws-pipeline-cdk`, and its accessory options ([see the commands reference](/doc/cliReference.md)). <br>
-After you ran it you will find in the *output* folder the file *CDK-pipeline-name-cdk.js* and *CDK-pipeline-name.zip*.
+After you ran it, you will find in the *output* folder the file *CDK-pipeline-name-cdk.js* and *CDK-pipeline-name.zip*.
 The ZIP file is the code for the Lambda function.
 See CDK end to end example [here](/doc/cdk.md).

 ### Let me setup the resources manually or with my favorite DevOps toolchain
-Sure, [here](/doc/resources.md) the detailed list of resorces needed to configure the GraphQL API pipeline.
+[Here](/doc/resources.md) the detailed list of resorces needed to configure the GraphQL API pipeline.
 <br>

 # Known limitations